-At this location in the online manual, the text of Biblical Evangelism Today, now out of print, may be accessed and downloaded.
+At this location in the electronic version of the manual on the OPC Web site, the text of Biblical Evangelism Today, now out of print, may be accessed and downloaded.

 Outreach ministries

 Outreach ministries have to do with making the church and its work known.
 They include the following: